ScienceOfComputerProgramming/SCICO-D-20-00070/INSTALL.md

 ## Docker Demonstration

 A Dockerfile is provided that can be used to generate a docker image and container.
-The container can then be used to execute a demonstration of the command line user interface for sciit.
+The container can then be used to execute a demonstration of the command line user interface for sciit, as well as test the web user interface and Gitlab integration service.

 Requirements: Tested with Docker version 19.03.13